 Noom offers a range of apps aimed at helping people lead healthier lives.
-Following the launch of their Noom Coach: Health & Weight app on Google Play, the startup used the service’s localization tools to adapt this app for different markets and expand its user base internationally, successfully growing revenue by 80%.
+Following the launch of its Noom Coach: Health & Weight app on Google Play, the New York-based start-up used Google's localization tools to adapt this app for different markets and expand its user base internationally, successfully growing revenue by 80%.

 Health and wellness tech startup Noom offers weight loss and exercise tracking apps, with more than 45 million users worldwide.

-Their Noom Coach: Health & Weight app guides users through behavior change programs to help them create better lifestyle habits with support for health conditions such as diabetes.
+Their Noom Coach: Health & Weight app helps users by guiding them through behaviour change programmes, encouraging them to create better lifestyle habits with support for health conditions such as diabetes.

-Noom launched their first app in the US on Android through Google Play, and were keen to grow its user base outside of North America.
-Looking at the service’s reach, the team realized that it also held the key to achieving their international expansion plans.
+Noom launched its first app in the US on Android through Google Play, and was keen to grow its user base outside of North America.
+Looking at the reach of the service, the team realized that it also held the key to achieving their international expansion plans.

-Through Google Play, app developers can add translations and localized graphic assets for their app's store listing page, as well as translations for APK files, in-app products, and AdWords campaigns.
-So, with the objective of entering the Korean, Japanese, German, and Latin American markets, Noom decided to use Google Play to localize their app in order to better connect with users in a number of areas.
+Through Google Play, app developers can add translations and localized graphic assets for their app's store listing page, as well as translations for APK files, in-app products and Google Ads campaigns.
+So, with the objective of entering the Korean, Japanese, German and Latin American markets, Noom decided to use Google Play to localize its app in order to better connect with users in a number of areas.

-Noom conducted extensive analysis to determine the right financial model for each international market they wanted to expand into.
-This included evaluating their competition in each, as well as local health and wellness spending behavior.
-They then translated their app into five languages and their Google Play store listing page into 11, and ran pricing experiments to decide which would work best in each market: subscriptions, in-app purchases, or a premium app.
+Noom conducted extensive analysis to determine the right financial model for each international market it wanted to expand into.
+This included evaluating its competition in each market along with the local health and wellness spending behaviour.
+The company then translated its app into five languages and its Google Play store listing page into 11, followed by the pricing experiments to decide which would work best in each market: subscriptions, in-app purchases, or a premium app.

-The Noom app includes recipes and meal plans, so they also had to localize their food databases for each market.
-Using a combination of local food editors, existing food databases, and user suggestions, their app now includes local cuisine and popular packaged food brands for each one.
+The Noom app includes recipes and meal plans, so it also had to localize its food databases for each market.
+Using a combination of local food editors, existing food databases and user suggestions, the app now includes local cuisine and popular packaged food brands for each one.

-Their expansion is not over yet.
-To identify future opportunities, the team is now looking towards other countries with strong Android penetration, and plan to continue applying these localization methods to achieve even greater international growth.
+The expansion is not over yet.
+To identify future opportunities, the team is now looking towards other countries with strong Android penetration, and plans to continue applying these localization methods to achieve even greater international growth.

-"Android's global focus and great localisation tooling made the decision to go global much easier.
-Localisation to new markets has been a consistent growth driver at Noom."
+"Android's global focus and great localization tooling made the decision to go global much easier.
+Localization to new markets has been a consistent growth driver at Noom."
 Artem Petakov, Co-Founder and President, Noom